 - the client cannot rely on the usual remedies in construction contracts such as damages for delay, a defects period, or a right to vary the works.

-If you cannot agree the full contract, the client has to be prepared to walk away.
+If you cannot agree the full contract, then as the client you have to be prepared to walk away.
 It is better to part ways amicably early in the project, than spend seven years in courts hearing lawyers arguing and judges deciding whether you had a contract and its terms.
-That, surely, would be the epitome of failure!